nickyiliwang0000/h/applied-javascript/intro-to-firebase.md

 ```

 ### Bonus: implementing the checkbox
 We can upgrade our to-do app with one more feature.
 Try getting the checkbox data to also persist using Firebase.
 If you get stuck, checkout out the the answer key provided.
-You can download []() to see the final codealong with the checkbox implemented.
+You can download [to-do-app-firebase-answer.zip](https://hychalknotes.s3.amazonaws.com/to-do-app-firebase-answer.zip) to see the final code-along with the checkbox implemented.
 If you wanted more guidance checkout the steps below.

 Since the complete status of each to-do changes on the click of the `li` elements.
 We will want to put our code inside that click listener.